-The principles of the school's allegations procedures continue to apply for the period this annex covers and we continue to work in line with Part 4 of 'Keeping Children Safe In Education' 2019.
+The principles of the school's allegations procedures continue to apply for the period this annex covers and we continue to work in line with Part 4 of 'Keeping Children Safe In Education' 2020.

-These procedures apply to situations:-
+These procedures apply to situations :-

 - which arise on school site.
-You may be worried about the actions of an adult who is working/volunteering with children because you have seen or heard something which makes you feel uncomfortable. - where you have concerns about an adult who is working remotely with children online. - Where a pupil discloses worrying behaviour displayed by an adult (staff/volunteer) on school site or remotely, where you may be concerned that an adult's (staff or volunteer) actions are contravening the school's staff code of conduct.
-Please see the Staff Behaviours Policy 2019.
+You may be worried about the actions of an adult who is working/volunteering with children because you have seen or heard something which makes you feel uncomfortable. - where you have concerns about an adult who is working remotely with children online. - Where a pupil/student discloses worrying behaviour displayed by an adult (staff/volunteer) - on school site or remotely, where you may be concerned that an adult's (staff or volunteer) actions are contravening the school's staff code of conduct.